tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 A 'filler Goal' of 'Project X 17 hours' is required next to the planning subGoal.

 ### 2) Extract Budgets
+Extract any Budgets.
-Extract any Budgets - and register which Goals need to respect which Budgets for which time periods.
-All the Steps generated from the subGoals/children of a Budget need to comply to the Budget - and that's why they need a single Budget coordination point.
+All the Steps generated from the subGoals/children of a Budget need to comply to the same Budget - and that's why they need a single Budget coordination point.
 A single Goal can have multiple Budgets.
 A Budget can impact multiple Goals.

-### 3) Process Goals and Budgets into Steps
+### 3) Generate Steps from the DAG
-Goals are processed to form concrete Steps.
-Modifiers are parsed. e.g. 'run 4 hours every week' generates a Step 'run 4 hours between monday and sunday' for every week between the start and end date.

-Goals with durations <= 8 hours are kept as a single block.
-Goals with a longer duration are split into 1-hour sized Steps.

-Budgets can also generate Steps - irrespective of their place in the hierarchy.
-They are only placed after all 'regular' Steps are placed.
-NB!: Whenever a 'regular' Step belonging to the Budget is placed, any corresponding Budget Steps get removed for the corresponding time periods and durations.

-### 4) Generate slots
-Go over the timeline and - for each Step - calculate all the time slots that are available for that Step.
-These slots can be much larger than the required time; it represents the time slots that are allowed.
+See [Concepts](documentation/functional/Concepts.md) for more info on Steps.

 ## Running the 'placing' algorithm